A mother with her child, creating an example for setting healthy boundaries.

 Table of Contents

-What are boundaries all about?
+What is setting healthy boundaries all about?

 Our boundaries act as a fence and have several functions in our lives.
 First, they protect us from harmful behaviours that are not ok for us because they support us in keeping those behaviours outside the fence.
 They also allow us to set a standard for our lives by setting a standard about how we want to be treated.
 They also define who we are as individuals.
 Furthermore, setting healthy boundaries help us in letting go of relationships that aren’t good for us anymore.
 Lastly, healthy boundaries help us manage our energy levels and time commitments and protect us from burn-out.